Benjamin-Poignard/vine-GARCH/README.md

 Link: https://doi.org/10.1017/S026646661800004X

 Alternative variance-covariance models are implemented:
-- the scalar DCC model: the code builds upon the MFE toolbox of K. Sheppard, https://www.kevinsheppard.com/code/matlab/mfe-toolbox/
+- the scalar DCC model: both full likelihood and composite-likelihood methods are implemented in the second-step objective function.
+The latter method is based on contiguous overlapping pairs, which builds upon C. Pakel, N. Shephard, K. Sheppard and R.F.
+Engle (2021) and should be used when the dimension is large (i.e., larger than 200, 300, 400).
+The DCC-GARCH code builds upon the MFE toolbox of K. Sheppard, https://www.kevinsheppard.com/code/matlab/mfe-toolbox/
 - the average oracle estimator (fixed estimator) of C. Bongiorno, D. Challet and G. Loeper (2023).

 # Overview